pranigopu/deepLearning-for-audio--music/paperPresentation/README.md

     -**CONTEXT**: Long videos are difficult for CNNs to process

 ## Key considerations for data & training
+### Dataset
-- Dataset <br>**NOTE**: _The dataset contains visual and auditory data_
+**NOTE**: _The dataset contains both visual and auditory data._

 - Feature selection w.r.t. method of evaluation
 - Data collection method
 - Mitigation of small dataset size (as data collection method led to small dataset)
 - Sampling schemes (both were used and compared to each other)
     - Uniform
     - Contiguous

 **NOTE**: Sampling schemes relate to how clips must be sampled from longer videos to best reflect the player's performance.
 Relevant quote from the paper: <br> _"Since current CNNs have difficulty processing long [video] videos, how can shorter clips be sampled to best reflect the players skill level?"_

+### Training
-- Training <br>**NOTE**: _Consider the data representation and CNN structure used for each branch_
+**NOTE**: _Consider the data representation and CNN structure used for each branch._

 - Branches
     - Visual branch
     - Aural branch <br>**CONCEPTS TO LEARN**: _Averaging function_
     - Multimodal branch <br>**CONCEPTS TO LEARN**: _Cross-modality contamination_
 - Objective function
     - Difference from usual classification problems
     - Defining distance component of the objective function

 ### Dataset details
 Relevant quote: <br> _"In this paper, automated determination of piano playing skill level based on a 10 point scale using a new multimodal PIano Skills Assessment (PISA) dataset (Fig. 1) that accounts for both visual and auditory evidence."_